-For example, if you wanted to buy 100 shares of XYZ using a limit order, here's how you would express it:
+For example, if you wanted to buy 100 shares of a stock with the ticker XYZ, and the maximum you wanted to pay per share was $33.45, using a limit buy order, you would express it as follows:

 Buy 100 shares XYZ limit 33.45

-This order tells the market you will buy 100 shares of XYZ, but under no circumstances will you pay more than $33.45 per share.
+This order tells the market that you will buy 100 shares of XYZ, but under no circumstances will you pay more than $33.45 per share for the stock.

 An important point to remember about limit orders is they are not absolute orders.
-Your limit order to buy XYZ at $33.45 per share can't be filled above that price, but it can be filled below that price.
-If the stock's price drops past your limit before it is filled you could pay less than $33.45 per share.
+Your limit order to buy XYZ at $33.45 per share won't be filled above that price, but it can be filled below that price.
+If the stock's price falls below your set limit before the order's filled, you could benefit and pay less than $33.45 per share.

-It works the same way on the limit sell order.
-If you enter a limit sell order for $33.45, it can't be filled for less than that amount.
-However, if the stock rises above that price before your order is filled, you could receive more than your limit price.
+The transaction works the same way for a limit sell order.
+If you enter a limit sell order for $33.45, it won't be filled for less than that price; in other words, your stock won't be sold for any less than $33.45 per share.
+If the stock rises above that price before your order is filled, you could benefit by receiving more than your limit price for the shares.

-It will take some experience to know where to set limit orders.
+It takes some experience to know where to set limit orders.
 If you set limit buy orders too low they may never be filled, which does you no good.
-The same is true for limit sell orders.
-With some experience you'll find the spot that gets you a good price and your order filled.
+The same holds true for limit sell orders.
+With some experience, you'll find the spot that gets you a good price while making sure your order actually gets filled.